SamAllen06/lake_temp_work/documentation/lake-temperature-mapper/fake-binary.md

 | fakevar%product | p            | p * p         |
 | (Second Row)    | p * s        | p * p * s     |

+If any of the inputs is a zero, the program will exit with exit code 1.
+(Ensuring the mapping script can handle program crashes.)

 fake_LakeTemperatureRef.txt is the output file (fake_LakeTemperatureTest.txt)
 from fake_binary when it is run on the default values in lakeparams.txt.
 It can be used to note differences in outputs when it is compared to an output file